Ifeoma AjunwaAssociate Professor

 Professor Ajunwa serves on the editorial board of Research in the Sociology of Work.
-She is also a regular reviewer for the Yale Law Journal, the California Law Review, Administrative Science Quarterly (ASQ), Academy of Management Conference, American Journal of Sociology, Journal of Business Ethics, etc.
+She also serves as a reviewer for the Yale Law Journal, the California Law Review, Administrative Science Quarterly (ASQ), Academy of Management Conference, American Journal of Sociology, Journal of Business Ethics, etc.

 - Ifeoma Ajunwa. .
 Algorithms at Work: Productivity Monitoring Platforms and Wearable Technology as the New Data-Centric Research Agenda for Employment and Labor Law, St. Louis Law Journal .